 People from all occupations can enjoy a simple game – bowling.
 Read more to get a grip on using the bowling ball and learn pointers about throwing the perfect hook and straight shot.
 Today, you too can learn how to throw a bowling ball.

 Did you know?
 Bowling is rewarding as a sport if you master a few things like scoring a strike as you see the pins go down.

-Bowling with a custom or suitable ball will increase your consistency and scores.
-But, with so many size options out there, it is a daunting task to pin it down without consultation from a local pro-shop.
+Bowling with custom or suitable bowling balls will increase your consistency and scores.
+However, with so many size options out there, it is a daunting task to pin it down without consultation from a local pro-shop.
 Learning how to throw a bowling ball is easy if you have the right bowling ball at your disposal.

-Ideally, the ball should be 10% of your body weight, with the highest weight at 16 pounds.
+Ideally, a bowling ball should be 10% of your body weight, with the highest weight at 16 pounds.
 Hence, most pro bowlers out there use 16-pounders!
 Although, it is always ideal to choose the right weight before start throwing a bowling ball.

 Before you venture into learning the ‘moves’ you do need to get ahold of gloves or the fitted shoes.

 However, you will have a noticeable upper-edge if you rent or buy especially bowling shoes because they can help with your support and grip.
 Not only that, but bowling shoes can also save you from tripping and getting yourself injured.

 While gloves are not necessary, it will be best practice if you have built on that bowling stance a little.
 Once you have mastered the craft of “the other” things, it is time you become aware of the ball you choose.